-The United States is facing a critical absence of diversity in medicine, and the disproportionately low numbers of African-American doctors is causing negative health outcomes in communities across the country.
-Reflecting its commitment to improve diversity among the nation’s doctors, Ross University School of Medicine (RUSM) has entered into an agreement with Tuskegee University in Alabama to increase the number of African-American students who enter medical school at RUSM, and ultimately become physicians.
+The United States is facing a critical absence of diversity in the medical field, and the disproportionately low number of African-American doctors is causing negative health outcomes in communities across the country.
+Reflecting its commitment to improve diversity in the medical field, Ross University School of Medicine (RUSM) has entered into an agreement with Tuskegee University in Alabama to increase the number of African-American students who enter medical school at RUSM, and ultimately become physicians.
 This educational pathway allows qualified Tuskegee students who earn full acceptance into the medical school to receive a scholarship covering full tuition for the first semester.
 These students will spend the first two years of medical school at the RUSM campus in Barbados.

-RUSM has a diverse student population with 51 percent of students being persons of color.
+RUSM is one of the more diverse medical schools, with a student population made up of 51 percent of students of color.
 With more than 14,000 alumni, RUSM graduates practice in direct patient care in all 50 states, including a high percentage of graduates who are in the essential field of primary care.
-African Americans make up only six percent1 of U.S. physicians.
+African Americans make up only six percent of U.S. physicians.
 While most U.S. medical schools had an average of eight African-American graduates this past year, RUSM had more than 80.

 “Significantly greater representation in medicine is imperative to the health of our communities and our nation, and RUSM’s unique impact and portable lessons on medical school diversity promise to reduce health disparities,” said RUSM Dean and Chancellor, Dr. William F. Owen, Jr., M.D., FACP.
 “We are pleased to partner with Tuskegee University.
 By increasing the participation of underrepresented Americans in health education we promulgate an opportunity to share in social justice for health.”